 What will the nurse be looking for?
-And why can’t they just take everyone?
+And why can’t assisted living facilities just take everyone?

 Don’t worry, it’s not about creating some exclusive club.
 It’s about making sure that particular assisted living facility is a good fit for your dad.

 By law in Wisconsin, each Assisted Living Facility has to be licensed, showing what client group they specialize in (e.g. mental health, dementia, frailty).
-And if they care for more than one type of client group?
+And if they take care of more than one type of client group?
 They have to prove how those groups work together.

 So all the nurse’s inquiries will boil down to three reasons for the evaluation:

 - How much will it cost to care for him?